In obesity, growing CV risk burden demands cross-specialty collaboration, new solutions

 Pharmacotherapy hurdles, CV safety

-Lifestyle modification is often insufficient for weight loss for people with severe obesity; however, pharmacotherapy is still not a generally accepted treatment strategy.
+Lifestyle modification is often insufficient for weight loss for people with severe obesity; however, pharmacotherapy is still not a generally accepted treatment strategy, according to survey data presented at ObesityWeek 2018.
 Additionally, some weight-loss medications have been associated with CV safety signals.

 More substantial weight loss can favorably affect atherosclerotic CV outcomes.

 In a retrospective analysis of more than 20,000 patients, published in October in JAMA, researchers found that adults with obesity and type 2 diabetes who underwent bariatric surgery were half as likely to experience macrovascular complications over 4 years, including acute MI or stroke, compared with similar patients receiving usual care.

 The researchers found that bariatric surgery was associated with a lower composite incidence of macrovascular events at 5 years (2.1% vs. 4.3%), for an HR of 0.6 (95% CI, 0.42-0.86).
 Additionally, bariatric surgery was associated with lower incidence of coronary artery disease (HR = 0.64; 95% CI, 0.42-0.99).
 The between-group difference in cerebrovascular events, however, did not rise to significance (0.7% vs. 1.7%), according to the researchers.